RobsonAutomator/sitecore-azure-next/README.md

 # sitecore-azure-next

-@RobsonAutomator learnings from using Sitecore Azure Toolkit to deploy various Sitecore configurations.
+@RobsonAutomator learning using Sitecore Azure Toolkit to deploy various Sitecore configurations.

 ## How to login to Azure account in automated and silent way ?